Dog (2022 film): Music

-The score was composed by Thomas Newman.
-An official soundtrack was not released with the film.
+The score was written by Thomas Newman.
+An official soundtrack has not been released for the film.
 The film contains music licensed from artists such as Kurt Vile, A Tribe Called Quest, Anderson .Paak, My Morning Jacket, Alabama Shakes, John Prine and Kenny Rogers.
-Season Kent was credited as the music supervisor for the film and was solely responsible for selecting all the credited songs.
+Season Kent was credited as the music supervisor for the film and was solely responsible for selecting the credited songs.